Oupa Mafokate

-Oupa “Makhendlas” Mafokate (born 22 December 1970) was a pioneering South African Kwaito musician from Soweto, best known for the hit singles “Iminwe,” “O Skatata” and “Lefatshe Lee Kela Makhendlas.”
-He was one of the first Black artists to gain national Kwaito prominence under the 999 Records label, founded by his brother Arthur Mafokate.
+Oupa "Makhendlas" Mafokate (22 December 1970 – 31 October 1998) was a pioneering South African Kwaito musician from Soweto, best known for the hit singles "Iminwe", "O Skatata", and "Lefatshe Lee Kela Makhendlas".
+He was one of the first Black artists to gain national Kwaito prominence under the 999 Records label, founded by his brother Arthur.

 Music career

-His second album, Jwaleng (1997), featured the socially-themed title track Otla shwela jwaleng (“Check out you party animal…”) as well as the single “Jealous,” both of which became staples on township dance floors.
+His second album, Jwaleng (1997), featured the socially-themed title track "Otla shwela jwaleng" ("Check out you party animal...") as well as the single "Jealous", both of which became staples on township dance floors.

-In late 1998 he released the single Iminwe Phezulu (“Hands up”), which was celebrated by fans and later referred to by Arthur Mafokate as a “national anthem.”
+In late 1998 he released the single "Iminwe Phezulu" ("Hands Up"), which was celebrated by fans and later referred to by Arthur Mafokate as a “national anthem.”

 Early life

 Oupa Mafokate, known by his stage name "Makhendlas", was a brother to Arthur Mafokate.
 He was born and raised in Chiawelo, Soweto.
 He is the son of Olympic equestrian and philanthropist Enos Mafokate.
 He joined his brother's 999 record label and released two albums under it.